 Use Room Standards to Create a Replicable, Positive User Experience

 Based on your research and goals, develop huddle room equipment and software standards.
 Your standards are a finite set of hardware and software options.
 Most importantly, stick to these guidelines when building new collaboration spaces.

 With standardization, employees will be familiar with meeting room controls.
 End users can walk into any huddle room and start the meeting quickly and easily.
 Remember that meeting that took too long to start?
 Standards help eliminate wasted meeting time.
 Limiting available options can streamline the IT support process also.

 Positive user and IT staff experiences can lead to increased video conferencing adoption and employee engagement.
 Ask for staff suggestions on how to make meeting room control more user-friendly too.
 Allow users to provide feedback anytime through apps or email.

-Consider Huddle Room-Specific Solutions
+Consider Huddle Room-Specific Devices and Software

 The popularity of huddle rooms has sparked suppliers to create hardware and software specifically for use in huddle rooms.
 When outlining your room standards, consider these collaboration solutions designed specifically for small meeting spaces.
 Huddle room gear can be more affordable than hardware designed for larger areas.
 Streamlined collaboration solutions can also be installed faster than more complex systems.

 Cisco’s WebEx Room Kit Mini huddle room solution is easy to install and use.
 It’s a single device includes the codec, speakers, microphone, and camera.
 This Cisco hardware is ideal for teams of two to five people.
 It allows users to connect to laptop-based video conferencing solutions via a USB connection.

 Barco’s Clickshare CS-100 Huddle wireless presentation system helps small teams collaborate with fast and easy screen sharing.
 Users can share content from any laptop, tablet or smartphone using the Clickshare app or button.